This Is How You Know He's Waiting For YOU To Break Up With HIM

 Another man said, "For me, things have to be really bad for me to get to the point that I don't want to f—k with someone anymore.
 Sometimes, we don't want to 'break up' so much as we want things to simmer down.
 A lot of women don't seem to get that, though.
 Like, I may not be ready to move towards marriage, but can we still hang out?
 And no, that's not code for sex.
 I mean, literally hang out.
 You'd be amazed by how many women don't get that."

-Still another said, "When we pull back, that's usually a sign that wherever the pace is set, that's where we want it to stay.
+Still, another said, "When we pull back, that's usually a sign that wherever the pace is set, that's where we want it to stay.
 If a woman can't handle that and she needs to leave, then we let her do it because she's the one who is unhappy, not us."

 While three guys certainly don't speak for every man on the planet, again, I preferred to hear about all of this directly from them than 20 self-help books that are authored by women.
 And after pondering all of what was shared, I dug a little deeper.
 You know what?
-Something that all three of the men agreed on is the fact that, if it does get to a point that a man, not so much wants the relationship to end altogether but is totally OK if it does, there are some pretty universal signs that we should look for as a clear heads up.
-If you're curious about what those indicators are, from the mouths of those who carry the XY chromosome, this is what they had to say.
+Something that all three of the men agreed on is the fact that, if it does get to a point that a man, not so much wants the relationship to end altogether but is totally okay if it does, there are some pretty universal signs that we should look for as a clear heads up.

-The Communication Is Suddenly on a Surface Level
+1. The Communication Is Suddenly on a Surface Level

 Boy, am I tired of women—especially Black women—who think taking shots at men—especially Black men—all day long is something to be proud of.
 One day I'll go deep on how the racists of this world relish in Black men and Black women not being unified; how they completely enjoy our toxic hot takes on how the other gender is nothing more than pure trash (SMDH).
 That's why I am intentional about making sure I don't sign on to resolves like "men are shallow" or "men are stupid".
 No, they're not.
 Men are different from us, yet a lot of them have plenty of depth; especially when they are feelin' someone and they want to get to know them better.
-Matter of fact, I was recently talking to a semi-newly divorced man in my life who decided to step out into the online dating scene.
-Interestingly enough, one of his gripes was the women he was encountering seemed more interested in showing off their looks and talking about surface layer stuff when he wanted to know more about their goals and values.
-He said, "When I was in college, I didn't really care what the conversation entailed, but when you want something real, you don't want to waste your time on bulls—t."

 His point is the point.
 When a man is trying to build with someone, he values his time with her differently; he wants to know who she really is and what truly makes her tick.
 On the other hand, if he's ready to end things (or he's fine with the relationship staying just where it is), he can stay on the not-very-deep level, basically because there are no plans for things to go anywhere beyond where they currently are anyway.

-He Has Less Time for You (and the Relationship)
+2. He Has Less Time for You (and the Relationship)

 Those who know me know that I'm not big on the whole "men are hunters" thing.
 I am not a deer and I wouldn't want someone tracking me down like prey.
 From a biblical perspective, when you look at the first romantic relationship in the Bible, Adam wasn't a hunter; he was a gardener.
 He didn't chase his wife down either; she was brought to him by God (Genesis 2:18-25).
 So, all of this "a man has to kill himself to get my attention" mantra is ridiculous.
 To me.
 At the same time, what I will say is men tend to know what they want and what truly interests them, they will most certainly make time for.
 It's not about whether or not they have the time; again, it's about the fact that they will make it.